ad32q/ReSa2/README.md

 ## TriSampler
 Regarding TriSampler, there are two different interpretations of the quasi-triangle principle mentioned in the original method.
 We replicated the method according to these two different interpretations and adopted the approach that can effectively screen out samples.
 In this approach, we denote it as T1.
 The setting of $\theta$ in this method is slightly different from the other one.

-Regarding TriSampler, there are two different interpretations of the quasi - triangle principle mentioned in the original method.
-We replicated the method based on these two different interpretations and adopted the approach that can effectively screen out samples.
-In this approach, we denote it as T1.
-The setting of $\theta$ in this method is slightly different from the other one.

 We denote $\mathbf{V}_{d^+} - \mathbf{V}_q$ as $\mathbf{V}_1$ and $\mathbf{V}_{d^-} - \mathbf{V}_q$ as $\mathbf{V}_2$.
 This can be expressed by the following formulas:

 \[